lf-lang/rfcs/text/0002-rfc-process.md

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc

 A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
+Low-quality proposals, proposals for previously-rejected features, or proposals that don't fit into the near-term roadmap may be quickly rejected, which can be demotivating for the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.

-Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.
+Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand to ascertain that the RFC may be desirable.
+Having a consistent impact on the project requires concerted effort toward consensus-building.
 You may talk the idea over on our [official Zulip server](https://lf-lang.zulipchat.com/) or file issues on this repo for discussion.